Skip to content

 Expected behavior#

-When you set a case to restricted visibility, it doesn't appear in linked elements, case lists, search results, or dashboards for unauthorized users.
-However, a restricted case can still appear in alerts linked to the restricted cases with a symbol.
+When a case is set to restricted visibility, it doesn't appear in linked elements, case lists, search results, or dashboards for unauthorized users.
+However, alerts linked to restricted cases still display, marked with a symbol.

-All related elements, including observables, tasks, and attachments, are also hidden.
+All related elements, including observables, tasks, and attachments, remain hidden as well.

 Unauthorized users can't be assigned to the case.